ryjen/ryjen.github.io/content/post/what-ive-learned-from-ekchart-tolle.md

 ## Who am I?

-If your essense is not in the world of form - thoughts or physical - who are you?
+If your essence is not in the world of form - thoughts or physical - who are you?

 <div class="pull-right">
 <img alt="thought in mouse hole" src="/image/blog/mouse-hole.jpg" class="image" />